mayolatoye/Interactive-Lab-Hub/Lab 1/README.md

 It also needs to be transparent/translucent so the light can flow through well enough to give the desired effect.

-Another angle I thought about explroing was, because the goal of the device is to return the participant to a stable positive state was to put a smiley face on it.
-I decided against this design because I thoguh it would be limiting its use, I also thought it may come across "scary looking" to always permanently be smiling if the particiapnt was in a foul mood.
-It was more important that the "light do the talking" and comunicate the mood based on participant state.
+Another angle I thought about exploring, because the goal of the device is to return the participant to a stable positive state was to put a smiley face on it.
+I decided against this design because I thought it would be limiting its use, I also thought it may come across "scary looking" to always permanently be smiling if the particiapnt was in a foul mood - some user feedback collected mostly agreed with this sentiment.
+It was more important that the "light do the talking" and communicate the mood based on participant state.

 Finally, I considered the idea it may be useful for touch activation to turn this on and off.
-This could be good from a mobility perspective for night time but it has to not turn off the entire system, should I later implement this function.
+This could be good from a mobility perspective for night time for the bedside of an elder but it has to not turn off the entire system, should I later implement this function.
 Extending this further, voice activation may be even more optimal.

 Here is a sketch of what I thought the device may look like: